8 Things You Can Make With All of Those Acorns

 Who couldn’t love an acorn caterpillar, even if you’re not so fond of the real thing?
 Gently ease the acorns out of their cups and glue them together to form a cute caterpillar.
 Use leaves, dried flowers or acorn cups to make their hats – or if you can crochet, how about a tiny hat and scarf to keep out the chill?

 If you prefer the rustic look over glitz and glitter, then these baubles from Latvia can be your inspiration.
 Start with a Styrofoam ball, acorns and other natural objects like pine cones and cinnamon sticks.
 Attach a hanging string and start gluing on the embellishments until the ball is completely covered.
-If you’re aiming to create the best-dressed Christmas tree in town, these incredible ideas will inspire you.

 Make this adorable little owl in moments!
 Use a pine cone for the body, acorn cups for the eyes and feet, paper or cardboard for wings and a beak, and a feather as an embellishment.
 Googly eyes make the perfect finishing touch.
 Owls also make a fantastic theme for Halloween, too.
 There are plenty of simple, no-carve pumpkin decorating ideas if you don’t like getting too messy.